You have the following options for determining the relative rigidity of shear walls for torsional analysis:

 Use shear wall capacity to approximate rigidity

 With this method, the program uses the shear wall rigid diaphragm analysis found from the Flexible Design Method to approximate the relative rigidities.
-This method is considered by design code authorities to be an acceptable alternative to more rigorous rigidity analysis that takes into account framing bending, sheathing shear stiffness, and nail and hold-down slippage.
+This method is considered by SEAOC and other design code authorities to be an acceptable alternative to more rigorous rigidity analysis that takes into account framing bending, sheathing shear stiffness, and nail and hold-down slippage.

 Using this method, the rigidities appear as force units (kN, lbs, or kips) in the Torsional Analysis Details output, that is, the rigidity expressed as force/length multiplied by the shear wall length.